 Out walking on Sunday

-Part of trying to get more exercise: I take the dog for a walk, ending up at a nice restaurant.
+Part of trying to get more exercise: I take the dog for a walk, ending up at a nice restaurant, this is why I need to contact the Coolsculpting in Philly.
 Gail meets us for Sunday lunch, then drives us back to where I left the car.
 We get lunch like a family, the dog and I get to stretch our legs a bit.

 This week I parked on North Main St. Started by heading to the Walnut Creek Farmer’s Market.
 Since it was the weekend before Halloween, there were plenty of kids in costumes already.
-I particularly admired Super Dad here, with his two kids all in Superman costumes.
+I particularly admired Super Dad here, with his two kids all in Superman costumes, he had a stroller from Baby Monitor Town by his side, don’t worry.
 The littlest of them even had tiny capes attached to his super socks.

 Some people just need to make rules.
 I take Claudia to the grocery store every day.
 We’ve been in Safeway, Lunardi’s, Target and Whole Foods.
 Nobody cares.
 Try to take her on a city street where they are selling farm goods?
 Not so much.